 See recipe card below for exact quantities.

-📝 Instructions
+π Instructions

 Pro tip: If you don't have a mold, you can simply line a shallow baking dish with some parchment paper to make one large chocolate sheet, and then break it into pieces once it's cooled.

-Now, we'll melt the cacao butter, and then add some honey.
+Step 3: Melt the cacao butter, and then add some honey.

 Pro tip: If your cacao butter is in large chunks rather than mostly smaller pieces, chop the large chunks into smaller ones first before you measure it, for better accuracy.

-Place the cacao butter in a double boiler and start warming it using about an inch of water in the bottom of the boiler over medium heat.
+Step 4: Place the cacao butter in a double boiler and start warming it using about an inch of water in the bottom of the boiler over medium heat.

 Pro tip: If you don't have a double boiler, just place a stainless steel mixing bowl over a saucepan with an inch of water in it, and heat to medium.

-Continue to heat the cacao butter slowly until it just melts, and then use a whisk to mix in the honey.
+Step 5: Continue to heat the cacao butter slowly until it just melts, and then use a whisk to mix in the honey.
+Once the honey is incorporated, remove the top of the double boiler to a heat safe surface or cooling rack.

-Caution: If you are using a bowl rather than a double boiler, be extremely careful as you lift it off the saucepan so that the steam below doesn't burn you--try to lift it off towards you rather than off to one side.
+Caution: If you are using a bowl rather than a double boiler, be extremely careful as you lift it off the saucepan so that the steam below doesn't burn youβtry to lift it off towards you rather than off to one side.

-Once the cacao butter and honey mixture is away from the heat, add the cacao powder, vanilla and a pinch of sea salt to the melted mixture and whisk everything to combine well.
+Step 6: Once the cacao butter and honey mixture is away from the heat, add the cacao powder, vanilla and a pinch of sea salt to the melted mixture and whisk everything to combine well.

 Pro tip: Take a taste of your homemade chocolate to test the flavor; add a little more honey, if desired, to reach your preferred sweetness.

-📋 Substitutions
+π Substitutions

+As written, this is a gluten free and dairy free chocolate recipe.
 Here are a few substitutions in case you can't find cacao butter or powder, or if you'd like to make a vegan version of this recipe:

 - Cacao butter - use food-grade cocoa butter, or substitute coconut oil; with coconut oil, the result won't be quite as creamy, but it will still be delicious!